Role of Fast Track Merger Checklist

-Under section 233 of the companies Act 2013, disposes of mergers with a cumbersome and time-consuming process and outlines a simple, fast track merger approach for mergers of certain companies such as holding and subsidiary companies and small companies.
+Under section 233 of the companies Act 2013, disposes of mergers with a cumbersome and time-consuming process.
+It outlines a simple fast track merger approach for mergers of certain companies such as holding, subsidiary and small companies.

-- Two or more Small Companies as defined under section 2(85) of Act; or
+- Two or more Small Companies as defined under section 2(85) of Act

 - Holding Company and its wholly-owned subsidiary company.

-As per companies act, Small Company means a company, which meets the following criteria simultaneously:
+As per the companies act, Small Company means a company, which meets the following criteria simultaneously: